triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 ## Sample Reference Implementation

-In this tutorial we provide a reference implementation for Semantic Cache in [semantic_caching.py.](./artifacts/semantic_caching.py) There are 3 key
+In this tutorial we provide a reference implementation for a Semantic Cache in [semantic_caching.py.](./artifacts/semantic_caching.py) There are 3 key
 dependencies:
 * [SentenceTransformer](https://sbert.net/): a Python framework for computing